 I like baking with wine and am always happy to find recipes where you can really taste it.
-This is a good one because along being in the cake, the wine is also part of the melted chocolate mixture that is poured across the top of the cake.
+This Red Wine Cake is a good one because along with being in the cake, the wine is part of the melted chocolate mixture that is poured across the top of the cake.

 This was sent to me by Sonia.
 She lives in Sicily, so when she bakes American recipes, she has to find the Italian ingredient/brand equivalent and convert measurements to metric.
 The tables turned this week when she sent me this recipe.
 Along with the usual adjusting for metric and pan sizes, I had to think twice about ingredients.
 Why so much baking powder?
 Do Italians use large eggs or are they smaller?
 Does all purpose flour from Italy have the same protein content and is the wheat softer?
 What’s up with the missing salt?
 Is it in the butter?